rexgraystone/K-NearestNeighborsClassifier/README.md

-# K-Nearest Neighbors Classifier with custom and libray implementations
+# K-Nearest Neighbors Classifier with custom and library implementations
 Problem statement: Build a k nearest neighbor classifier in Python to classify the MNIST digit data.
 This is a multi-class classification problem with labels from 0 to 9.